nathanjzhao/nathanjzhao.github.io/_posts/2025-10-13-psycholinguistics.markdown

 The rhyme competitor effect is particularly intriguing.
 While the cohort model predicts that "beetle" should attract attention when hearing "bee-" (since it shares the initial phonemes), why would "speaker" compete when hearing "beaker"?
 They don't share any initial sounds.
 This suggests something beyond simple left-to-right processing.

 The [TRACE model](https://www.sciencedirect.com/science/article/pii/0010028586900150?via%3Dihub) by McClelland & Elman (1986) offers an explanation.
-Rather than explicit rules, TRACE proposes that phonological knowledge emerges from weighted connections between units - what appears to be rule-following is actually emergent behavior from simple interactions.
-This echoes what Rich Sutton calls the "bitter lesson": methods that leverage computation and learning from data ultimately outperform approaches that rely on human-designed structure and rules.
+Rather than explicit rules, TRACE proposes that phonological knowledge rises from weighted connections between units - what appears to be rule-following is actually emergent behavior from simple interactions.

-In LLMs, we see a similar ability to plan rhymes and consider phonetic similarities, even though they're trained purely on text.
-Research on [transformer circuits](https://transformer-circuits.pub/2025/attribution-graphs/biology.html#dives-poems) reveals how these models develop emergent understanding of sound patterns despite minimal direct exposure to phonetics through tokenization.
-This emergence likely occurs because transformers encounter countless examples of rhyming patterns in text, allowing them to infer phonetic relationships purely from distributional statistics.[^2]
+LLMs show similar abilities to recognize rhymes and phonetic patterns despite being trained purely on text.
+Research on [transformer circuits](https://transformer-circuits.pub/2025/attribution-graphs/biology.html#dives-poems) reveals how models develop emergent understanding of sound patterns through exposure to poems and explicit rhyme schemes, with no direct phonetic input.[^2]

 This mirrors the TRACE model's insight: what appears to be explicit phonetic knowledge may actually be an artifact emerging from larger patterns in the data.
 Just as we inherit language from the society around us, LLMs inherit not only language but also implicit ideas about phonetics that they can't directly experience.
 They develop understanding of rhymes, alliteration, and other sound patterns purely through statistical exposure to how humans use language.
-However, because LLMs are trained through tokenization schemes that prioritize meaning over phonetics, they're unlikely to exhibit the same rich phonetic activation patterns that humans show.[^3]
+However, because LLMs are trained through tokenization schemes that prioritize meaning over phonetics, they're unlikely to exhibit the same rich phonetic activation patterns that humans demonstrate.[^3]

 ## Brains vs. LLMs: Fundamental Architectural Differences

 While the parallels between human word recognition and AI language processing are striking, the underlying architectures reveal fascinating differences that highlight the unique nature of biological cognition.

-### Stateful vs. Expanding Memory
+### Memory and Time

 The human brain operates as a fundamentally **stateful system**.
-In some sense, like state-space models such as Mamba or LSTMs, our own neural networks maintain a self-contained "state" at each moment rather than expanding memory with each input.
-However, the brain has an additional layer of complexity: activation spreads through this network with realistic time delays and decay functions - when you hear "lion," the activation doesn't instantly appear everywhere but propagates gradually, weakening as it travels.
-While Mamba and LSTMs don't have this same activation spreading, their functional "state" representation is more correlated with how human brains maintain context than transformers' expanding memory approach.
+Like state-space models such as Mamba or LSTMs, our neural networks maintain a self-contained "state" at each moment.
+However, the brain has additional complexity: activation spreads through networks with realistic time delays and decay functions.
+When you hear "lion," activation doesn't instantly appear everywhere but propagates gradually, weakening as it travels.
+This creates a natural temporal hierarchy where stronger, more direct connections win out over time as weaker signals fade.

-Transformers, by contrast, allocate expanding memory with each new token.
-They don't experience the continuous, time-dependent activation dynamics we see in biological systems.
-There's no built-in "decay" - once information enters the context window, it remains equally accessible until it's pushed out entirely.

-### Temporal Dynamics and Competition

-This difference has profound implications for how competition resolves.
-In the brain, the temporal dynamics of spreading activation create natural competition resolution.
-Crucially, **spreading activation takes time** - neural signals don't travel instantaneously - and **activation decays** without sustained input.
-This means stronger, more direct connections win out over time as weaker signals fade, creating a natural temporal hierarchy in word recognition.

-LLMs achieve similar competitive effects through different mechanisms - attention weights and learned representations create winner-take-all dynamics, but without the continuous temporal evolution that characterizes biological processing.
+Transformers work differently - they allocate expanding memory with each new token and lack built-in "decay."
+Once information enters the context window, it remains equally accessible until pushed out entirely.
+LLMs achieve similar competitive effects through attention weights and learned representations, but without the continuous temporal evolution that characterizes biological processing.

 ### Toward More Brain-Like Models

-Understanding these architectural differences helps us appreciate both the remarkable capabilities that have emerged in artificial systems and the unique computational principles that evolution has discovered in biological brains.
-As we develop new AI architectures, insights from neuroscience about temporal dynamics, state evolution, and competitive processing may inspire more brain-like approaches to language understanding.
-Here's what seems necessary:
+These architectural differences reveal both the remarkable capabilities of current AI systems and the unique computational principles evolution has discovered in biological brains.
+What would it take to build more brain-like language models?
+Three key features seem essential:

-- **Multimodality**: To properly model inhibitory priming from phonetic similarity, we likely need models with intrinsic phonetic representations, not just text-derived inferences about sound, to properly represent frequently explicit human awareness of not just rhyme but meter.[^4]
-- **Statefulness**: Models need persistent internal states that evolve continuously over time, rather than the expanding memory approach of transformers.
+- **Multimodality**: Current models rely on text-derived inferences about sound, but humans have direct phonetic awareness - we explicitly recognize rhyme, meter, and phonological similarity.
+Models need intrinsic phonetic representations to properly capture inhibitory priming effects.
+The visual nature of many writing systems (like Mandarin characters) also remains largely unrepresented from tokenization schemes.[^4]
+- **Self-Contained Memory**: Unlike transformers that expand their context window with each token, brains maintain fixed-capacity states that compress and update information.
+This self-contained approach allows persistent memory without unbounded growth.
-- **Temporal Dynamics**: The realistic time delays and decay functions that characterize biological processing - when you hear "lion," activation should propagate gradually and weaken over time, with recency effects determining the strength of priming and inhibition.
-In contrast, transformers use attention mechanisms that can attend equally to all prior tokens in the context window, lacking the natural temporal decay that shapes human language processing.
+- **Temporal Dynamics**: Biological processing involves realistic time delays and decay - when you hear "lion," activation propagates gradually through the network and weakens over time.
+This creates natural recency effects that determine priming strength.
+Transformers lack this temporal evolution, treating all context tokens as equally accessible.

-Can we build AI systems that model biological language processing?
-Transformers are different from our brains, which is great - they can cover different use cases in the workforce than what we want ourselves to do.
-But is there an architecture that mimics biological systems so we can better study how we understand language and cover more ground in our understanding of human cognition?
+The question isn't whether we should replace transformers - their architectural differences make them excellent for different use cases than biological cognition.
+But could we build AI systems that truly mirror how brains process language?
+Such models might not only advance our understanding of human cognition but also unlock new approaches to language understanding that complement existing AI capabilities.

 ---